ZapoVerde/whoseTurnNow/docs/Security and permissions.md

-Of course.
-Here is a comprehensive document that explains the security philosophy of the application, incorporating the two tables we've discussed to provide a complete overview of the data access rules.

----

 # **"Whose Turn Now" Security & Permissions Guide**

 This document provides a definitive overview of the data access and security model for the "Whose Turn Now" application.
 It explains the core philosophy of the security rules and details who can perform what actions under which conditions.